 Hi, I'm Lily (or you may know me as Xiaoqing).
 I'm a junior at MIT studying physics.
 Welcome to my infodump website :)

 My research interests are broadly related to AI alignment.
 I've done some work on LLM feature representations and post-training (check out my research page).
-I really hope the transition to AI goes well.
+I think understanding models better is important so we can make sure they do what we want them to do.

 Other than that, I'm just a college student trying to figure out life.
 Feel free to reach out at xqsun@mit.edu.